gporras24/portfolio/README.md

 <hr>

-<h2> Notion Page</h2>
+## Notion Page
 Along the way of the making of the process of building this portfolio I watched tutorials regarding HTML and CSS.
 However, since I was more interested in learning more of CSS I have more notes about CSS and some of HTML.
-All these notes are in a Notion page I created. <br>
+All these notes are in a Notion page I created.

+<a href="https://seasoned-pound-cb0.notion.site/CSS-423b43d8b8d14e98ab65f48c0d4affbc?pvs=4">Make sure to to check my notes on CSS on Notion!</a>

 > [!NOTE]
 > If you speak both English and Spanish these notes will be more than helpful for you! 🌟